-Consolidated Financial Statements Exhibit 1 Statement of Management's Responsibility for Consolidated Financial Statements Independent Auditors' Report Consolidated Balance Sheets as of December 31, 2022 and 2021 Consolidated Statements of Income for each of the three years in the period ended December 31, 2022 Consolidated Statements of Comprehensive Income for each of the three years in the period ended December 31, 2022 Consolidated Statements of Changes in Equity for each of the three years in the period ended December 31, 2022 Consolidated Statements of Cash Flows for each of the three years in the period ended December 31, 2022 Notes to Consolidated Financial Statements Supplementary Schedules Exhibit 2 Independent Auditors' Report on Supplementary Schedules Supplementary Schedule of Retained Earnings Available for Dividend Declaration Illustration of relationships between the Company and its Ultimate Parent Company, Middle Parent, and its Subsidiaries Philippine Financial Reporting Standards and Interpretations Effective as of December 31, 2022 Schedule A. Financial Assets Schedule B. Amounts Receivable from Directors, Officers, Employees, N/A Schedule C. Amounts Receivable from Related Parties which are Eliminated Schedule D. Long-Term Debt N/A
+Consolidated Financial Statements Exhibit 1 Statement of Management's Responsibility for Consolidated Financial Statements Independent Auditors' Report Consolidated Balance Sheets as of December 31, 2022 and 2021 Consolidated Statements of Income for each of the three years in the period ended December 31, 2022 Consolidated Statements of Comprehensive Income for each of the three years in the period ended December 31, 2022 Consolidated Statements of Changes in Equity for each of the three years in the period ended December 31, 2022 Consolidated Statements of Cash Flows for each of the three years in the period ended December 31, 2022 Notes to Consolidated Financial Statements Supplementary Schedules Exhibit 2 Independent Auditors' Report on Supplementary Schedules Supplementary Schedule of Retained Earnings Available for Dividend Declaration Illustration of relationships between the Company and its Ultimate Parent Company, Middle Parent, and its Subsidiaries Philippine Financial Reporting Standards and Interpretations Effective as of December 31, 2022 Schedule A. Financial Assets N/A Schedule B. Amounts Receivable from Directors, Officers, Employees, IN/A Schedule C. Amounts Receivable from Related Parties which are Eliminated Schedule D. Long-Term Debt N/A Schedule E. Indebtedness to Related Parties N/A